emosheeep/vite-plugin-lib-inject-css/README.md

 As a third-part library, this behavior may cause sideEffects and make tree-shaking fail, so we set `hoistTransitiveImports: false` internally by default, you can still manually overwrite it.

-## Output directory structure is ugly when building with multi-entries.
+## Output Directory Structure is Ugly when Building with Multi-entries.

 When we build our library with multi-entries, the output looks as follows in common: